Cave Clan: History

 The Cave Clan was founded on 26 January (Australia Day), 1986 by three Melbourne teenagers, Woody, Dougo and Sloth.
 The trio had started exploring together during the summer of 1985–1986.

 Originally based in Melbourne and greater Victoria, the Cave Clan expanded beyond state borders over time.
 The first and most notable expansion was the formation of the Sydney Cave Clan, or "Sydclan," in 1991 by Michael “Predator” Carlton.
 While the Melbourne and Sydney Cave Clans remain the most prominent groups, there have been Cave Clan chapters in South Australia, Queensland, the Australian Capital Territory, and Tasmania.
 The group has also included some international members, most notably Jeff "Ninjalicious" Chapman from Toronto, Canada.

 Alfred Saddlier, a worker for the Melbourne and Metropolitan Board of Works (MMBW), is often cited as an inspiration to the Cave Clan's founders.
 During construction on Melbourne's drains in the 1940s and 1950s, Saddlier would leave his name and the date in tar paint before the last section of tunnel was put in place.
 After Saddlier was mentioned in an article in Melbourne's The Herald Sun his sister wrote to the Cave Clan explaining that her brother was in fact a "builder of drains", and not an explorer.

 Membership and activities

 Cave Clan members explore natural or artificial tunnels and caves, along with rooftops and abandoned buildings.
 Their most frequent activities involve exploring underground stormwater drains, bunkers, tunnels and forts.
-Each chapter of the Cave Clan has its favourite locations with each city, each having a different history, with therefore different types of locations to explore.
+Each chapter of the Cave Clan has its favourite locations within each city, each having a different history, with therefore different types of locations to explore.
 For example, in Sydney, sites the Cave Clan explore include an underground ex-naval oil reservoir in Sydney.

 A Sydney drain with urban explorers in view.

 Members of the Cave Clan come from various backgrounds including tradespersons, shop owners, teachers, government workers, writers, students, scientists, and mechanics; with the Cave Clan acting as a uniting group for people who are interested in urban exploration in Australia.
 Amongst other things, members are attracted by the appeal of entering locations that the public rarely sees.